Joanna Gaines' Go-To Late Night Snack Is a Customizable Classic

 Gaines shared her preferred way to dress up a bowl of instant ramen on Instagram, where the HGTV host wrote that a packet of the chicken-flavored noodles were a great late-night snack for "when the kids go to bed."
 After boiling her noodles and adding in the packet of seasoning, Gaines chopped up some thick slabs of fresh jalapeño pepper to add some spice to her bowl.
 (We love adding a little extra kick to our food, but eating hot peppers right before bed probably won't help you get your best night's sleep.)

 Commenters were ready to chime in with their favorite instant ramen add-ins, from greens like cabbage and spinach to scrambled egg, kimchi and diced red onion—yum!
-We have a few favorite ways of our own, like these DIY instant noodles that cut down on sodium and add a whole bunch of tasty, fresh veggies.

 And if you're looking to upgrade your noodles straight from the packet, we have some pointers on that as well.
 To dial back the sodium content, try using half of the seasoning packet that comes with the noodles and adding in some favorite veggies, herbs and spices to punch up the flavor without all the salt.
 Some of our favorite additions, like ginger, garlic and spinach, will level up your basic packet of instant noodles and add a healthful boost of nutrients.